Iam-L/cs344/Project/README.md

 showcase(demo2).ipynb: Same as above, except shows overall implementation using all Classifiers.

+showcase(metrics).ipynb: Contains metrics for side-by-side comparison of all Classifiers used as well as some information on the datasets being used.

 updates.ipynb: Contains a summary of project updates made since instructor walkthrough (for the future).

 &nbsp;